openstack/kolla-ansible/doc/source/reference/logging-and-monitoring/monasca-guide.rst

   Wallaby.
 - Upgrading from Wallaby to Xena to remove the Monasca Log Metrics service if the option to disable it by default was overridden in Wallaby.
+- If you have disabled the alerting pipeline via the `monasca_enable_alerting_pipeline` flag after you have deployed the alerting services.

 The cleanup command can be invoked from the Kolla Ansible CLI, for example: